aantron/better-enums/README.md

   [2-iterate.cc](https://github.com/aantron/better-enums/blob/master/example/2-iterate.cc)
 - Switch case checking.
   [3-switch.cc](https://github.com/aantron/better-enums/blob/master/example/3-switch.cc)
-- Almost all operations are `constexpr` and can be used at compile time in your own `constexpr` code.
+- All operations are `constexpr` and can be used at compile time in your own `constexpr` code.
   [4-constexpr.cc](https://github.com/aantron/better-enums/blob/master/example/4-constexpr.cc)
 - Constant values can be set (`Red = 1`) and aliased (`Favorite = Green`), just like with built-in enums.
-- Generating a large number of enums is faster than including a typical standard header like `iostream` – performance test included.
+- Generating a large number of enums is about as fast as including a typical standard header like `iostream` – performance test included.
 - Explicit choice of underlying representation type.
 - Header-only.
 - No dependencies besides the standard library.
 - Tested on gcc 4.9 and clang 3.6.

-The library compiles only with gcc and clang due to use of weak symbols and due to lagging C++11 support in msvc.
-It should ultimately be portable to msvc, since msvc has its own version of weak symbols.
-Everything else in the library is standard C++.
+The library is standard C++, but it compiles only with gcc and clang due to lagging C++11 support in msvc.
+A future runtime fallback version will allow msvc and non-C++11 usage.

 ## Contact